awisemanapple/appledata/README.md

 | France      | Pays de la Loire| 56,536 building heights in meters matched to its respective building footprint OSM_ID | TBD   |
 | France      | Picardy  | 73,653 building heights in meters matched to its respective building footprint OSM_ID | TBD   |
 | France      | Rhône-Alpes  | 54,096 building heights in meters matched to its respective building footprint OSM_ID | TBD   |

+##Additional Comments
+This is not an [import](https://wiki.openstreetmap.org/wiki/Import) proposal.
+We are simply making data available to the OpenStreetMap community for a potential import.

+Please be sure to review and obide by the following guidelines prior to performing any import: [Import Guidelines](https://wiki.openstreetmap.org/wiki/Import/Guidelines) and [Automated Edits Code of Conduct](https://wiki.openstreetmap.org/wiki/Automated_Edits_code_of_conduct).